City of Rochester-upon-Medway: Name change and city status

 Accordingly the district became the City of Rochester-upon-Medway.

 Abolition

-Following a review by the Local Government Commission for England, the city was abolished on 1 April 1998, when it was merged with the neighbouring Borough of Gillingham to form a new unitary authority of Medway.
+Following a review by the Local Government Commission for England, the city was abolished on 1 April 1998, when it was merged with the neighbouring Gillingham Borough Council to form a new unitary authority of Medway.

 An inadvertent effect of the 1998 abolition was the ending of Rochester's historic city status, due to the failure of the outgoing city council to appoint charter trustees.
 This only became apparent in 2002.